ut-biomet/r-geno-tools-engine/doc/README.md

 `geno`     |     [bed.matrix] geno data return by function `readGenoData` or `downloadGenoData`.
-`from`     |     lower bound of the range of SNPs for which the LD is computed `to`     |     upper bound of the range of SNPs for which the LD is computed `dir`     |     path of the directory where to save the file, by default dir is set to a temporary directory, if null, the plot will be displayed. the image will be written in a temporary dir.
-Default: `NULL`
+`from`     |     lower bound of the range of SNPs for which the LD is computed `to`     |     upper bound of the range of SNPs for which the LD is computed `file`     |     path of the png file to save the plot.
+If `NULL`, the image file will not be created.
+By default write in an tempoary `.png` file.

 ## Details